Amol195/Amol195.github.io/_pages/about.md

 <br>

-Research Interests
+Areas of Interest
 ======

-My research areas lie in Statistical Learning, Optimization, Causal Inference & Bioinformatics; and I love to think about the Design & Analysis of Algorithms.
-My prime hobby is ‘Thinking’ and I like to model real-life scenarios to find their solutions through Mathematics (for e.g. The Linear Inverse Problem Theory relates to how Humans perceive each other).
-I also like to think about the fusion of Machine Learning and Game Theory, as both these model the most supreme agents we live with; the former created by Humans while the later created out of Bio-Science!
+My areas of interests primarily lie in Machine Learning, Big Data, Statistical Learning.
+My inclination towards Machine Learning(and now Deep Learning) stems from a keen interest in Mathematics and Statistics and then Signal Processing during my undergraduate studies.
+I love reading various tech articles in order to keep myself updated in this rapidly changing field.
+I am mainly focused on getting exposed to applying ML in a set of diverse problems in an industrial setting wherein both research and deployment come into play.

 <br>

 Get in Touch
 ======

-As a background context, I am <b><i>aggressively</i></b> protective of my time, as I believe all of us should be.
-I love to wear the hats of both a researcher and a developer.
-[Here's](http://www.paulgraham.com/makersschedule.html) an interesting perspective on why disruptions are so corrosive to a maker's schedule.
-If you want to chat with me, please consider e-mailing me first for context, and then using [this](https://calendly.com/nishant-keni) to find a time that works best for us.

-If there's anything you believe I can assist you with, I am looking forward to talking to you!
+I do look forward in chatting with you and hearing more you and your interesting work!
+Do consider emailing me first(as a short introduction about you) after which we could setup a mutually acceptable time to chat!
+Alternatively, you may also message me on [LinkedIn](https://www.linkedin.com/in/amolsingbal/).

+Appreciate in taking time out of your schedule to read all of this :)

 <br>

 News
 ------

-* July 2019 - I am joining Amazon.com as a Data Scientist in Advertising Measurement & Optimization!
+* July 2019 - Started as a Data Scientist at Stanley Black and Decker in the Data and Analytics Team

-* June 2019 - I received the Secure and Private AI Scholarship by Facebook AI & Udacity.
+* May 2019 - Graduated from Georgia Tech with a Masters in Electrical and Computer Engineering.

-* August 2018 - I joined Amazon.in as an Applied Scientist Intern - Machine Learning in the India Machine Learning (IML) Team!
+* August 2018 - Joined Amazon.in as an Applied Scientist Intern in the India Machine Learning(IML) Team!

-* May 2018 - I joined Dr. Dawn Song as a Visiting Student Researcher for the Summer at the University of California, Berkeley (EECS, Computer Science)!
+* May 2018 - Started as a Computer Vision Intern at Panasonic Automotive in the Advanced Engineering Group!

+* May 2017 - Graduated with my Bachelors in Electronics and Telecommunications Engineering from VJTI, Mumbai